Daniel Ekuale: New England Patriots

 On September 5, 2021, the New England Patriots signed Ekuale to their practice squad.
 Ekuale spent the entire regular season on the Patriots' practice squad, but was elevated to the 53-man roster a total of eight times.
 On December 6, Ekuale had 2 tackles and sack in the Patriots 14–10 win over the Buffalo Bills.
 He signed a reserve/future contract with the Patriots on January 25, 2022.

 Ekuale was suspended the first two games of the 2022 season for violating the NFL's performance-enhancing substance policy.

 On March 23, 2023, Ekuale re-signed with the Patriots.
 He suffered a torn biceps in Week 3 and was placed on injured reserve on September 26.

 Ekuale started 16 contests for New England during the 2024 season, recording 52 combined tackles and one sack.

 Pittsburgh Steelers

 On March 16, 2025, Ekuale signed a one-year, $2.8 million contract with the Pittsburgh Steelers.
 In seven appearances as a reserve lineman for the Steelers, he recorded one pass deflection and six combined tackles.
 In Week 8 against the Green Bay Packers, Ekuale suffered a torn ACL, causing him to be placed on season-ending injured reserve.
+On November 25, Ekuale was suspended for five games after violating the NFL's performance-enhancing substance policy.

+Personal life

+In June 2025, Ekuale got engaged to Apolonia Calleja.